Types of records to be kept

 The minutes must also record when a committee member has disclosed a material personal interest in a matter being considered by the committee (see also Individual committee members’ responsibilities).

 Notice of meetings

 Notice of association meetings and special resolutions must be given to all members within the notice periods specified in the rules of association.
 Copies of notices showing the date issued should be kept in case of a later dispute.
 Notices are often filed with the related minutes.

 Certificate of Incorporation

-If the certificate cannot be located an association can apply through AssociationsOnline to have a duplicate certificate issued for a small fee.
+If the original certificate cannot be located the committee may apply through AssociationsOnline for a duplicate certificate to be issued.

-- associations must keep sufficient accounting (or financial) records so that the financial transactions and financial position of the association are correctly recorded;
+- associations must keep sufficient accounting (or financial) records so that the financial transactions , financial position and performance of the association are correctly recorded;

-- these records need to be kept in a way that will allow true and fair accounts (or financial statements) to be prepared from time to time, and so that these accounts can be conveniently audited if required; and
+- these records need to be kept in a way that will allow true and fair accounts (or financial statements) to be prepared, and so that these accounts can be conveniently audited if required; and

 - the financial records are required to be kept for at least seven years.